 So, what is the difference between a typical sausage and bratwurst sausage?
 Sausage could be produced from smoked sausage, dried sausage, and fresh sausage with many regions having their particular version.
 Bratwurst sausages are fresh as opposed to smoked or dried.

 Bratwurst is really a fresh sausage of pork and veal, with added seasonings like coriander, caraway and nutmeg.
 Separate areas of Germany have different seasonings with other favored sausages like knackwurst that is garlicky being certainly one of my children’s favorites.

-Sheboygan-style bratwursts are a well-known variation of sausage with lots of onion that comes from Wisconsin, and is certainly one of my personal favorite ways cook brats.
+Sheboygan-style bratwursts are a well-known variation of sausage with lots of onion that comes from Wisconsin and is certainly one of my personal favorite ways to cook brats.